ebp-nor/workshop-2024/day1_genome_assembly/05_YaHS.md

 /cluster/projects/nn9984k/data/iyAthRosa1/genomic_data/hic/ERR6054981_2_50x.fastq.gz
 ```

+Make sure to check that you link the correct file from the correct folder!
 When you have done this, you can submit to the cluster by typing `sh run.sh`.

 When testing, this ran for 1.6 hours.
 You can monitor the progress with `squeue -u <username>`.

-Here we have simplified matters a bit and only proposes to scaffold one of the assemblies.
-Usually, we filter the Hi-C data based on unique k-mers in the two assemblies.
-This would lead to the reads used to scaffold hap1 would not contain reads with k-mers that are unique to hap2, and vice versa.
+Here we have simplified matters a bit and we will only scaffold one of the haplotype assemblies using all the Hi-C data.
+Usually, we would filter the Hi-C data based on unique k-mers from each haplotype assembly in order to only scaffold using reads from the proper haplotype.

 ## Software versions used
 ```